MariposaGentil/cocoon/posts/roam.md

 Seen in the graph, you can start to characterize the quadrants.
 Obviously having both abstract and concrete value is ideal as it will secure your footing in the market.
 This is due to the abstract value of consistent innovation and the concrete value of a difficult-to-reproduce-overnight product.

-Now lets try some examples:
+Now let's try some examples:

 ![](/assets/images/roam/matrix-examples.png)

-The placement of products isn't perfect, and the inclusion of the iPhone and Android phone throws the scale off, but hopefully you get the point.
+The placement of products isn't perfect, and the inclusion of the iPhone and Android phone throws the scale off, but hopefully, you get the point.

 Photoshop has had a strong hold on the market for some time while also being a software behemoth that isn't exactly a dorm room project.
 Duolingo is in the same quadrant (despite one's opinion on its efficacy) since its breadth and depth of supported languages give it more concrete value a major head start over competitors.

-Seen along the outer edges of the graph are gray areas which illustrate the extremes.
+Seen along the outer edges of the graph are gray areas that illustrate the extremes.
 These extremes constitute rare or non-existent combinations of value that don't look like ordinary products:

 ||0% Concrete|100% Concrete|
 |-|-|-|
 |**0% Abstract**|No value for anyone|Lifelessly functional; bloated for no reason or business value|
 |**100% Abstract**|Hype, hot air; will not last long|Rare mix that would dominate the market and never have any form of competition|

 One can see that the bottom-left and top-right gray areas are smaller than the other two corners.
-The smaller corners are not as rare as the bigger corners; people create software with no value all the time by copying tutorials, and truly superior products that have cornered the market and have a strong lifeblood do exist.
+The smaller corners are not as rare as the bigger corners; people create software with no value all the time by copying tutorials, and truly superior products that have cornered the market and have strong lifeblood do exist.

 ## Price